Boosting the Local Invariance for Better Adversarial Transferability: Introduction

+\IEEEPARstart{D}{eep} Neural Networks (DNNs)~\cite{he2016deep,krizhevsky2012imagenet,vaswani2017attention} have achieved substantial success across various deep learning tasks, \eg, image recognition~\cite{2016inceptionv3,huang2017densenet,2021vit}, image generation~\cite{rombach2022high,ramesh2022hierarchical}, and large language model~\cite{mann2020language,touvron2023llama}, \etc. However, researchers have shown that DNNs are vulnerable to adversarial examples~\cite{szegedy2014intriguing,goodfellow2015FGSM}, in which small, often imperceptible perturbations can deceive the model into making incorrect predictions.
+This vulnerability poses a serious risk to real-world DNN-based applications, particularly in security-sensitive domains such as face verification~\cite{sharif2016accessorize} and autonomous driving~\cite{eykholt2018robust}.
+Consequently, adversarial attacks~\cite{goodfellow2015FGSM,moosavi2016deepfool,kurakin2017IFGSM,wang2019gan,wang2026devling} and defenses~\cite{madry2018towards,Ali2019AT,cohen2019RS,naseer2020NRP} have attracted extensive research interest.
 One of the intriguing characteristics of adversarial examples is their transferability across different models, where adversarial examples generated on a surrogate model can deceive previously unseen victim models~\cite{liu2017delving,dong2018mifgsm}.
-Unlike other attack strategies, transfer-based attacks do not necessitate access to the information of victim models, making them a particularly practical and serious threat to real-world DNN applications.
-Given these potential risks, extensive research has been conducted to enhance the transferability of adversarial attacks~\cite{wu2020sgm,wang2021fia,Lin2020NesterovSim,wang2021vmi,xie2019dim}.
+Unlike other attacks, transfer-based attacks do not necessitate access to the information of victim models, making them a particularly practical and serious threat to real-world DNN applications.
+Given these potential risks, extensive research has been conducted to enhance the transferability of adversarial attacks~\cite{Lin2020NesterovSim,wang2021vmi,wu2020sgm,wang2021fia,xie2019dim}.